-- 1. Proposals for 10 or more dwellings will be supported where they provide smaller homes, particularly with 2 or 3 bedrooms, that will cater for younger people and families.
-In addition, accommodation for elderly people will be supported, particularly those which provide 1 and 2 bedroom bungalows where practicable and viable. - 2.
-Where affordable housing is being provided on site, the units should be fully integrated and indistinguishable with the market housing and scattered throughout the development to promote social cohesion and integration. - 3.
-Where practicable, proposals for new care facilities and accommodation for the elderly should relate well to public transport services, walking and cycling routes and be easily accessible to nearby shops and facilities. - 4.
-Proposals for the multi-use and co-location of care facilities and accommodation for the elderly with other services and facilities will be particularly supported. - 5.
-Where practicable, the comprehensive development of sites 1 and 2 should provide opportunities for self-build where servicing connections, including utility and highways to the plots, are available.
+- 1. Proposals for 10 or more dwellings will be encouraged to provide smaller homes, particularly 2 and 3 bedrooms, that will cater for younger people and families.
+In addition, accommodation for elderly people is encouraged, particularly the provision of 1 and 2 bedroom bungalows. - 2.
+Where affordable housing provision is being met on site, the units should be fully integrated and indistinguishable with the market housing and scattered throughout the development to promote social cohesion and integration. - 3.
+Where possible, proposals for new care facilities and accommodation for the elderly should relate well to public transport services, walking and cycling routes and be easily accessible to nearby shops and facilities. - 4.
+Proposals which utilise opportunities for the multi-use and co-location of care facilities and accommodation for the elderly with other services and facilities, and thus co-ordinate local care and provide convenience for users, will be particularly supported. - 5.
+The comprehensive development of sites 1 and 2 should provide opportunities for self-build where servicing connections, including utility and highways to the plots, are available.